Exifers/json-parser/README.md

     #include "src/dict/dict.h"

     void *dict_get_item(struct dict *d, char *key);
-Returns a pointer to the key's value, NULL if key is not found.
+Returns a pointer to the key*s value, NULL if key is not found.

     size_t dict_get_size(struct dict *d);
 Returns the size of the dictionary.